Updated on October 2018

 The government couldn’t request about a bank account without good reasons; your Hong Kong bank privacy is protected.

-Regarding information to tax authorities although they have no direct access to your bank account you have to prepare accounting and audit for your company so a Certified Public Accountant will receive from you the Hong Kong bank account statements and base his work on it.
+Regarding information to tax authorities although they have no direct access to your bank account you have to prepare accounting and audit for your company and so a Certified Public Accountant will receive from you the Hong Kong bank account statements and base his work on it.